 4. Barricade or place orange fencing around objects or areas where equipment, vehicles, or people should not be.
 This also helps control points of access into work areas.

 5. Keep tools and equipment clean.
-Heavy equipment should not have loose cargo such as trash in the cab.
+Heavy equipment should not have loose cargo, such as trash, in the cab.
 These items can be a distraction or interfere with the controls.

 Paying attention to the small details translates to bigger changes in the safety culture in the field.
 Not only does good housekeeping help to lower property loss incidents as well as injuries, but it also shows the maturity of a safety culture within a company.
-Many of us work for a larger contractor or client in the construction industry and when your work areas are always clean and tidy it shows responsibility of your company to address the small issues onsite.
+Many of us work for a larger contractor or client in the construction industry, and when your work areas are always clean and tidy, it shows the responsibility of your company to address the small issues onsite.
 Overlooking simple issues such as housekeeping can lead to big problems with injuries and property loss.

 -How can we improve the housekeeping in our work areas?

 -How will improving the housekeeping in our work areas improve our work?

 Looking for a complete safety meeting on housekeeping?
 This one-time purchase includes is a product bundle that includes an editable 13-slide PowerPoint presentation, a 6-question quiz and answer sheet, five related hand safety talks, and a sign-in sheet.

 This product provides you with everything you need to have a safety meeting and the supporting materials to create a longer safety campaign to keep safety at the top of your employees’ minds.

 Save your time by purchasing this hand safety presentation bundle!